-Appeal reviews and decisions will be made by two authorities: the CCMP Certification Program Office Appeals Board (CCMP POAB) and higher Governance Council Appeals Board (GCAB).
+Two authorities will make appeal reviews and decisions: the CCMP Certification Program Office Appeals Board (CCMP POAB) and higher Governance Council Appeals Board (GCAB).
 The CCMP POAB is comprised of a minimum of three members and will be established to deal with a single appeal or a small group of appeals if presented in a relatively short span of time that would enable multiple decisions to be made at one meeting.
 The CCMP PMO will provide no more than one member to the CCMP POAB.
 The other members will be recruited from CCMP C-PMOs (if applicable), GC members, or the DIA Professional Individual Certification PMO.
 Each CCMP POAB member is required to: